Global Sequential Testing for Multi-Stream Auditing: Introduction

 \section{Introduction}

-Powerful machine learning (ML) systems are increasingly deployed in high-stakes decision-making contexts such as healthcare \citep{shailaja2018machine} and criminal justice \citep{rudin2020age}, where they influence critical decisions about individuals.
-Consequently, the development of auditing procedures that can continually evaluate a ML system's performance has become an essential and active area of study \citep{raji2019actionable, chugg2023auditing, bandy2021problematic, metaxa2021auditing, vecchione2021algorithmic}.
-Notably, the importance of such auditing procedures has been explicitly emphasized by regulatory and governance bodies including the US Office of Science and Technology Policy \citep{ostp2022blueprint}, the European Union \citep{eu2021aiact}, and the United Nations \citep{unesco2021recommendation}.
+Machine learning (ML) systems are increasingly deployed in high-stakes decision-making contexts such as healthcare \citep{shailaja2018machine} and criminal justice \citep{rudin2020age}, where they influence critical decisions about individuals.
+Thus, the development of auditing procedures that continually evaluate a system's performance has become an essential area of study \citep{raji2019actionable, chugg2023auditing, bandy2021problematic, metaxa2021auditing, vecchione2021algorithmic}.
+Notably, the importance of auditing methods has been emphasized by regulatory and governance bodies, including the U.S. Office of Science and Technology Policy \citep{ostp2022blueprint}, the European Union \citep{eu2021aiact}, and the United Nations \citep{unesco2021recommendation}.

 Statistical hypothesis testing provides a rigorous framework to perform online auditing of an ML system.
-Suppose, as a thought experiment, that we are tasked with auditing a newly deployed state-of-the-art medical foundation model at a hospital.
-Suppose also that this model can perform zero-shot diagnoses across various imaging modalities, like X-rays, computed tomography (CT), magnetic resonance imaging (MRI), and more.
-We receive a continuous stream of data representing the model's predictions.
+For example, suppose we are tasked with auditing a newly deployed state-of-the-art medical foundation model at a hospital.
+The model can perform zero-shot diagnoses across various imaging modalities, like X-rays, computed tomography, magnetic resonance imaging, and more.
+Importantly, we receive a continuous stream of data representing the model's predictions.
 To audit the model’s performance on a specific modality, such as X-rays, we can define the following null hypothesis:

 Moreover, we can continuously test this null by leveraging \emph{sequential} hypothesis tests.
 Unlike traditional hypothesis tests \citep{neyman1933ix}, which require collecting a fixed batch of data up to a pre-specified time to obtain a valid $p$-value, sequential tests allow data collection to stop at arbitrary, data-dependent times once sufficient evidence against the null hypothesis has accumulated.